 Life Alarm is a fairly reputable company that offers landline based personal alert services.
 Their alarm services are referred through thousands of organizations, including public agencies, hospitals, community service groups, home healthcare services, and other referrers throughout the nation.
 They also offer a reputable affiliate service that helps individuals and businesses refer their products.
 They also have a generous customer service program, with email access, phone service, and the alarm system itself to help customers with personal alerts.
 They compare their alarm system to an answering machine, in terms of setup.
 It simply plugs into the existing phone line and gives customers two-way voice communication with the monitoring service.
 They also provide one auto check a month to help make sure that the system is working efficiently and correctly.

 One of the benefits of Life Alarm's system is that it has the lowest monthly price of many alarm systems out there.
-The system and service costs $27.95 per month, whereas many companies charge $30 to $40 for a similar product.
+The system and service costs $39.99 per month.
 Life Alarm gives the client a considerable savings amount over competitors.
-For example, Life Alarm saves a client $217.20 over a period of two years.

 Another thing great about Life Alarm is the simplistic and efficient design of the base station.
 A big red emergency light and a green power light indicate that the product is functioning effectively and efficiently.